dotnet/orleans/src/Documentation/Advanced-Concepts/Powershell-Client.md

 ```

-Althought you can do that, there is a much easier and interesting way for doing that by installing it from **PowerShell Galery**.
+Althought you can do that, there is a much easier and interesting way for doing that by installing it from **PowerShell Gallery**.

 ### From PowerShell Gallery